nnirror/wax/README.md

 Press the `load` button to load a previously saved .zip file, including all audio files.

 ## Recording a session
 With devices connected to a speaker objet, press the `start recording` button.
 When you want to stop, press the `stop recording button`, and enter the name for your wav file.
-It will then initiate an automatic download to your computer.
+It will then initiate an automatic download to your computer. **NOTE:** on mobile devices, recordings that include microphone input might sound garbled.

 # Device reference